 For these skills alone, organizations must look for a high-level expert and allocate some of their resources to training them.
-This year 2021, companies need to prepare themselves and study these changes to come up with an appropriate cybersecurity plan for their businesses to overcome problems that will arise in the future.
-To give us a glimpse of the cybersecurity threats we need to be mindful about and an idea as to how are we going to respond in this kind of situation, here is the list of the most common to severe threats that will make our heads hurt this 2021.
+This year 2022, companies need to prepare themselves and study these changes to come up with an appropriate cybersecurity plan for their businesses to overcome problems that will arise in the future.
+To give us a glimpse of the cybersecurity threats we need to be mindful of and an idea as to how are we going to respond in this kind of situation, here is the list of the most common to severe threats that will make our heads hurt this 2022.

 The so-called Pandemic-Related Phishing was coined because hackers used this crisis as an entry point to destroy personal lives and professional business employing scheming or spreading fake COVID-19 related inspection spams and emails to hype the fears of the public and use it to their advantage.
 There are still a lot of phishing campaigns about the pandemic that is circulating all over the web to this day so companies better watch it out.

 Simply the risk from employees who work remotely and use devices that are not owned, patched, managed, or secured by the IT team of the company that allows cybercriminals to get into the network and bypass perimeter security.
 As a result, sensitive company data is compromised.